Budget of Azerbaijan

-The budget system of Azerbaijan Republic consists of budget of Nakhchivan Autonomous Republic, State budget and Local budgets.
+The budget system of the Republic of Azerbaijan consists of the state budget, the budget of the Nakhchivan Autonomous Republic, and local budgets.

 Analysis of the legislative base of the state budget in the Republic of Azerbaijan

 Budget processes are regulated by the budget law in any state.
 The budget legislation of the Republic of Azerbaijan means the Constitution of the Republic of Azerbaijan, the Law of the Republic of Azerbaijan "On Budget System", laws on state budget adopted in accordance with the Law "On budget system" and other normative-legal acts, as well as international treaties wherein the Azerbaijan Republic is one of the parties.
 The legal status of the budget participants in the Republic of Azerbaijan is regulated by: